graemetait/cakephp-container/README.md

 ## Installation

 Install with composer.
-You'll need to specify the repository until I put it on packagist.
+You'll need to specify the repository until I put it on packagist and version it properly.
 ```
     "require": {
         "burriko/cake-container": "*"